 Growing Avocados In Phoenix Arizona

-The avocado tree pictured on the right was planted 14 months ago in July.
-It is planted on the west side of a wall and the east side of a peach tree.
-The peach tree almost overhangs the avocado, so it gets a fair amount of afternoon shade.
+The avocado tree on the right was photographed in March of 2009, which is about 1.5 years after it was planted in October of 2007.
+It is planted on the north side of a wall and the east side of a large pine tree.
+The pine tree almost overhangs the avocado, so it gets morning sun and afternoon shade.

-During the last two summers, a shade cloth has been placed on a structure above it.
-This avocado tree is a variety named Zutano, which is Mexican in origin.
-A Haas avocado tree was attempted in this same location and died in the middle of summer, even though it was in full shade.
-The Haas shriveled up like a piece of lettuce in the sun when temperatures went over 115 degrees Fahrenheit.
+My first attempt, a Haas avocado tree, was planted in early spring and died in themiddle of summer, even though it was in full shade.
+The Haas shriveledup like a piece of lettuce in the sun when temperatures went over 115 degrees Fahrenheit.
+It just couldn't take the heat.

 Overview